 Dropping kids off at school is just the beginning of a life long act of gently letting my kids go, trusting that I've have done my best to equip them with what they need to thrive.

 It's a new phase of the ever delicate motherhood balance of watching them make mistakes, knowing when to quietly stand by, when to be a cheerleader and when to step in and handle it.

 Last school year my kids milestones crept up on me.
-It began when I found my second-grader laughing aloud as he read a chapter book in his bed and at the end of June, he went away with his best friend’s family for a weekend.
-My kindergartener printed whole words from memory, his independence skills growing by the day.
+It began when I found my second-grader laughing aloud as he read a chapter book in his bed and at the end of June, he went away with his best friend's family for a weekend.
+My kindergartener printed whole words from memory, his independent skills growing by the day.